-54. SB 1 SHOPP Baseline Agreements
+55. SB 1 SHOPP Baseline Agreements

 The Road Repair and Accountability Act of 2017 (Senate Bill 1, Chapter 5, Statutes of 2017) states that "it is the intent of the Legislature that the Department of Transportation and local governments are held accountable for the efficient investment of public funds to maintain the public highways, streets, and roads, and are accountable to the people through performance goals that are tracked and reported."
-Pursuant to the Commission-adopted SB 1 Accountability and Transparency Guidelines, SHOPP projects that meet certain requirements will be subject to the following: front-end, in-progress, and follow-up accountability requirements.
+Pursuant to the Commission-adopted SB 1 Accountability and Transparency Guidelines, SHOPP projects that meet certain requirements will be subject to the following: front-end, inprogress, and follow-up accountability requirements.
 For additional details related to accountability requirements, refer to the Commission's SB 1 Accountability and Transparency Guidelines.

 - a.
-SB 1 SHOPP Baseline Agreements are required for projects with a total project cost of \$40 million or greater adopted in the 2018 SHOPP and subsequent program amendments and adoptions.
+SB 1 SHOPP Baseline Agreements are required for projects with a total project cost of \$50 million or greater adopted in the SHOPP and subsequent program amendments and adoptions.
 This requirement is retroactive to July 1, 2018. - b.
-If a project that initially falls below the threshold listed above later increases to an amount equal to or exceeds the threshold requirements, an SB 1 SHOPP Baseline Agreement will be required. - c.
+If a project that initially falls below the threshold listed above later increases to an amount equal to or exceeds the threshold requirements, an SB 1 SHOPP Baseline Agreement will be required within six months of when the change is approved by the Commission.

+- c.
 Each Baseline Agreement shall be signed by the District Director, the Department's Director, and the Commission's Executive Director. - d.
-The Department shall request the Commission to approve all SB 1 SHOPP Baseline Agreements at a regular Commission meeting, within two meetings after a project has achieved the PA&ED milestone.
+In accordance with the SB 1 Accountability and Transparency Guidelines, the Department shall request the Commission to approve all SB 1 SHOPP Baseline Agreements at a regular Commission meeting, within six months after a project has achieved the PA&ED milestone. - e.

-e.
 SB 1 SHOPP Baseline Agreements will not be required for SHOPP Emergency Response projects that are necessary to respond promptly to damages to the state highway system caused by floods, slides, earthquakes, fires, and other significant events.

-55. Report on Targets and Performance Measures
+56. Report on Targets and Performance Measures

 - a.
 Pursuant to Government Code Section 14526.7(b) and Streets and Highways Code 2032.5, Caltrans shall report annually to the Commission on its progress toward meeting the targets and performance measures consistent with the Transportation Asset Management Plan and 2027 targets set forth in SB 1.
-Caltrans will provide the Commission with the report no later June 1. - b.
+Caltrans will provide the Commission with the report no later than June 1 of each fiscal year. - b.
 Annually, the Commission shall evaluate the effectiveness of Caltrans in reducing deferred maintenance and improving road conditions on the state highway system, as demonstrated by the progress made in achieving 2027 targets/goals set forth in SB 1 and the Commission's adopted targets. - c.
 The Commission may make recommendations for improvement and may withhold future project allocations if it determines program funds are not being appropriately spent. - d.
 The Commission shall include any findings in its annual report to the Legislature pursuant to Government Code Section 14535.

-56. Report on SHOPP Projects
+57. Report on SHOPP Projects